 "The right-hand drive/left-hand drive combination is a bit of a challenge for us in our market, but the good thing is when Japan is looking at focusing on it as well it gives us a great impetus to bring them into the country.

 "The next conversation we'll be having is about a plug-in opportunity that they've announced globally, and we've got to start having those conversations."

 "We believe there is market opportunity in Australia for a range of electric offerings.
 We still believe in that hybrid will take the lion's share based on affordability and performance, but we do believe from a plug-in and a battery-electric [view], there are opportunities.

 "So we're seeing that, and we're bidding very hard to get those cars into the market."

 It’s not a great leap, truth be told – the next NX will be built on the same TNGA-K platform as the RAV4 and will be roughly the same size.

 Under-the-skin similarities are to be expected; however, this time it should work in the NX's favour.

 A souped-up version of the RAV4, known as the Prime in overseas markets, also offers up a 225kW version of the 2AR-FXE 2.5-litre inline four-cylinder petrol engine, which works in tandem with front and rear axle-mounted electric motors and an old-school nickel-metal hydride battery array.

-In terms of the way the 2021 Lexus NX will look, the recently teased Toyota Harrier gives us some indication – though expect the NX to be sharper and more contemporary.
+In terms of the way the 2021 Lexus NX will look, the Toyota Harrier gives us some indication – though expect the NX to be sharper and more contemporary.

 Its smaller sibling, the Lexus UX and its larger brother, the RX, point to Lexus’s current aggressive design missive – and, as was the case with the 2016 RX, if it isn’t right, then expect the top brass to step in and make it so.